a74nh/mx/README.md

 This is either the suite in whose directory `mx` is executed or the value of the global `-p` mx option.
 The set of suites reachable from the primary suite by transitive closure of the imports relation form the set that `mx` operates on.

+wer
+faw
+ef
+e
+f
+w
+we

+we
+w

 ### Running mx

 `mx` can be run directly (i.e., `python2.7 mx/mx.py ...`), but is more commonly invoked via the `mx/mx` bash script (which includes a Python version check).
 Adding the `mx/` directory to your PATH simplifies executing `mx`.
 The `mx/mx.cmd` script should be used on Windows.